Ep. #621: Bill Barr, Andrew Sullivan, Rep. Nancy Mace

 And I say, based on that report, there was no obstruction.

-Well, I'm going to shake hands with the guy who resigned when Trump tried to stay out.
+Well, I'm going to shake hands with the guy who resigned when Trump tried to strike me.
+Thanks so much.

 thanks for being here.